Diversity-aware clustering: Computational Complexity and Approximation Algorithms: Introduction

-Diversity-aware clustering optimizing the $k$-median objective with intersecting (facility) groups was introduced by Thejaswi et al.~\cite{thejaswi2021diversity}, in this setting, constraints are imposed on the minimum number of cluster centers to be chosen from each group.
+Diversity-aware clustering optimizing the $k$-median objective with intersecting (facility) groups was introduced by Thejaswi et al.~\cite{thejaswi2021diversity}.
+In this setting, constraints are imposed on the minimum number of cluster centers (lower bound) to be chosen from each group.
 They established the polynomial-time inapproximability for the general variant with intersecting groups and presented polynomial-time approximation algorithms for the case with disjoint groups.
-In a subsequent work, Thejaswi et al.~\cite{thejaswi2022clustering} studied the variant with intersecting groups, offering complexity results and parameterized approximation algorithms for the diversity-aware $k$-median problem.
-This paper extends the work of Thejaswi et al.~\cite{thejaswi2022clustering}, expanding the scope to include prevalent clustering formulations and extending the approach to accommodate both $k$-means and $k$-supplier objectives.
-Additionally, we establish the optimality of presented algorithms based on standard complexity theory assumptions.
-Furthermore, we improve the approximation ratio of fair-$k$-median, fair-$k$-means, and fair-$k$-supplier, establishing the tightness of approximation ratios.
-Specifically, our contributions are as follows:
+In a subsequent work, Thejaswi et al.~\cite{thejaswi2022clustering} studied the variant with intersecting groups, offering complexity results and tight parameterized approximation algorithms for diversity-aware $k$-median and diversity-aware $k$-means (with lower bound constraints).
+This paper extends the work of Thejaswi et al.~\cite{thejaswi2022clustering}, expanding the scope to include \emph{both lower and upper bound requirements} as well as extending the approach to accommodate $k$-median, $k$-means, and $k$-supplier clustering objectives.
+Additionally, we establish the optimality of the presented algorithms based on standard complexity-theoretic assumptions.
+Table~\ref{table:summary} summarizes our computational complexity and algorithmic results.
+Specifically, our contributions are as follows: \squishlist \item We study the computational complexity of the proposed problems, offering insights into \np-hardness, polynomial-time inapproximability, and fixed parameter intractability (Section~\ref{sec:complexity}).\footnote{Fixed parameter intractability rules out algorithms whose exponential running time can be bounded by certain (natural) parameters of the problem.
+See Appendix~\ref{appendix:sec:parameterized} for a precise definition.}